KenChiefEngineer/Texas3Step/README.md

 A modern twist to the classic game of tic-tac-toe for Move38's Blink arduino based platform

 # Requirements
-Recommended a minimum number of 9 Blinks to play, but better with 16 or more.
+Recommend a minimum number of 9 Blinks to play, but better with 16 or more.

 # Setup
 ### Blink Layout